venugopalkadamba/Image-Blur-Detection/README.md

 After executing the above file, you can notice a pickle file "<b>Final_Model.pkl</b>" which got the highest validation accuracy.

 ## RESULT
 After execution of all steps, a model with 88% accuracy on evaluation set was generated.
-Both thhe XGBoost and Voting Classifier models performed well with same accuracy.
+Both thhe XGBoost and Voting Classifier models performed well with same accuracy.<br>
+"Final_Model.pkl" is the final version of the model and can be used for predicting whether a image is blur image or clear image.